- Published on

 Three-layer architecture provides stability.
 When a source system renames customerID to account_id, only DAS changes - you update the contract mapping.
 DAB's Account entity remains unchanged because it's defined in business concepts, not source fields.
 DAR consumers are unaffected.

 Model-first architecture captures what should be consistent (entity definitions, transformation patterns, quality rules) while preserving flexibility where it matters (business logic, metrics, consumption patterns).
-Working in these systems changes the job.

 The Work Changes